bnert-land/graphql.kit/README.md

      :endpoints {:graphiql  "/graphiql"
                  :http      "/graphql"
                  :websocket "/graphql/subscribe"}
-     ; Underlying, there is a default "middleware chain".
-The main responsibility ; is to parse query params and json, as well as format responses.
+     ; There is a default "middleware chain".
+The main responsibility ; is to parse query params and json as well as negotiate resposne content/format.
      ;
-     ; The resulting middleware will look like
+     ; Therefore, the resulting middleware execution will look like:
+     ;
      ; logger -> parsing ->  logger -> health-check -> root-handler
+     ;
      :middleware {:prepend [(logger "PREPEND>")]
                   :append  [(logger "APPEND>") (health-check "/health")]}
      :scalars   ex.core/scalars